Gallican Rite: Summary of origins

-Hence it may be seen that, roughly speaking, the Western or Latin Liturgy went through three phases, which may be called for want of better names the Gallican, the Ambrosian, and the Roman stages.
+The Latin liturgical rites have been described as undergoing three phases, which may be called for want of better names the Gallican, the Ambrosian, and the Roman stages.
 The holders of the theory no doubt recognize that the demarcation between these stages is rather vague, and that the alterations were in many respects gradual.
 Of the three theories of origin, the Ephesine may be dismissed as practically disproved.
 To both of the other two the same objection may be urged, that they are largely founded on conjecture and on the critical examination of documents of a much later date than the periods to which the conjectures relate.
 But at present there is little else to go upon.
 It may be well to mention also a theory put forward by W. C. Bishop in Church Quarterly for July 1908, to the effect that the Gallican Liturgy was not introduced into Gaul from anywhere but was the original liturgy of that country, apparently invented and developed there.
 He speaks of an original independence of Rome (of course liturgically only) followed by later borrowings.
 This does not seem to exclude the idea that Rome and the West may have had the germ of the Western Rite in common.
 Again the theory is conjectural and is only very slightly stated in the article.